-The CY8C54LP family also offers a SAR ADC.
-Featuring 12-bit conversions at up to 1 M samples per second, it also offers low nonlinearity and offset errors and SNR better than 70 dB.
-It is well suited for a variety of higher speed analog applications.
+The CY8C56LP family also offers one or two successive approximation register (SAR) ADCs, depending on device selected.
+Featuring 12-bit conversions at up to 1 M samples per second, they also offer low nonlinearity and offset errors and SNR better than 70 dB.
+They are well suited for a variety of higher speed analog applications.